lbliii/lbeezr/content/post/how-to-become-a-technical-writer.md

 - Text and Code Source Editors (like Atom) **+**
 - GitHub

-This is the solution I've moved my company to.
+This is the solution I've moved my clients towards.
+This setup is more stable, less costly, authored in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), and highly customizable.
 It requires more technical knowledge to get started, but gaining those skills makes you a more valuable technical writer.
-Also, drafting becomes super easy and consistent thanks to [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ## Industry tools
 - Slack